pjritee/pl_search/README.md

 ```
 In the above example we still use ```VarChoice``` as we are simply unifying two terms.
 In an even more sophisticated example, each choice might mean the addition of some sort of constraint.
 In that case we would need to define a choice iterator class  as well as a Choice class for adding the constraint.

+## TODO
+There is now a C++ version of pl_search in the pl_search_cpp repository.
+Improvements made in that version need to be applied to this version.

 ## Version History
 * 1.15